wipo-int/dc-deployments-automation/README.md

 #### Overriding parameters

 If you want to customise the playbook behaviour the simplest method is to fork this repository and add your own.
-However for some one-off tasks may be OK to override the default and calculated settings with special values.
-This can be done by providing command-line overrides to [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html).
+However, for some one-off tasks you can also override the default and calculated settings with special values.
+To do this, provide command-line overrides to [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html).

-The most likely use-case for this is to download a custom product distribution for testing, e.g. a Jira pre-release.
-If you are running `ansible-playbook` directly, the command-line would look like e.g:
+The most likely use-case for this is to download a custom product distribution for testing (for example, a pre-release version of Jira).
+If you are running ansible-playbook directly, the command for this would look like the following:

     ansible-playbook \
         -e atl_product_download_url=http://s3.amazon.com/atlassian/jira-9.0.0-PRE-TEST.tar.gz \